numan96/Angular-One-Iota-Task/README.md

 - Angular Material for UI components - https://material.angular.io/
 - Angular Flex-Layout for UI layout - https://github.com/angular/flex-layout

+## Requirements Given

+- Show a list of products
+  - Display only the key details about each product
+- Click a product in the list to go to a single product details page
+  - All details for that product should be included
+- Show a list of recently viewed products at the bottom of each page
+- Add products to a cart
+  - A separate basket page with a cart total and list of products
+  - A cart icon with a running count of the number of products

+**All requirements were implemented and feedback was all very positive.**

 ## Design Decisions and Building the Application

 ### Angular Material